 The city floor of the new Government Quarter

 One of the biggest and most visible spaces in Oslo’s new Government Quarter is the city floor, accessible to all who pass through or visit the area.
-The artist Jumana Manna is currently designing an artwork that will unfold over some 800 sqm. of this outdoor floor.
+The artist Jumana Manna completed in the autumn of 2025 the artwork Sebastia, working on the design since 2022.

-The square at Johann Nygaardsvoll plass, facing Akersgata, will be one of the biggest publicly accessible areas for art in the Government Quarter, and marks the entrance to the whole area from the west.
+The square at Johann Nygaardsvoll plass, facing Akersgata, will be one of the biggest publicly accessible areas for art in the Government Quarter.

 The square will be capable of facilitating many types of large and small events: ceremonies, demonstrations, speeches and general city life.
 After an invitation to 10 artists, a jury selected the Berlin-based Palestinian artist Jumana Manna`s proposal.